cdupont/keycloak-hs/docs/tutorial.md

 We are now able to ask to Keycloak if a user has view access to our ressource:

 ```
-    -- * Can our user access this resource?
+    -- * Can our user view our resource?
-    isAuth <- isAuthorized resId (ScopeName "view") jwt
+    isAuth <- isAuthorized (ResourceId "MyResource") (ScopeName "view") jwt
 ```

 If the answer if True, Bingo!
 The user has access.